 Old ideas die hard.

-The US National Institutes of Health reported that increasing fat intake to 50% of calories improved the nutritional status of study participants, and did not increase their risk for heart disease.
-(25)
+One study found that increasing fat intake to 50% of calories improved the nutritional status of study participants, and did not increase their risk for heart disease.

-Coconut oil actually improves the metabolic profile by lowering “bad” LDL cholesterol while increasing “good” HDL cholesterol.
-(26)
+Coconut oil actually improves the body’s metabolic profile by lowering “bad” LDL cholesterol, while increasing “good” HDL cholesterol.

 5 Tips for Buying Coconut Oil